Monica Eastway

 — Beverly Flanagan

-In an era of population aging, climate change, and growing social isolation, Eco Gerontology offers a framework for reimagining how we live, care, age, and thrive together.
+In an era of population aging, climate change, and growing social isolation, its insights are increasingly relevant to how we live, care, age, and thrive together.

 Rooted in Gerontology, Deep Ecology, Nature Connectedness, and Green Care approaches, Eco Gerontology seeks to foster conditions where people, communities, and ecosystems can flourish together.